-The District continues technical assistance to the Governor and DEP in the ongoing legal case between the states of Florida and Georgia over interstate freshwater allocation in the ACF river basin.
-The District also continues intergovernmental cooperation with the Governor's Office; with state agencies such as DACS, DEP, and the Florida Fish and Wildlife Conservation Commission (FWC); and with local governments to plan and coordinate on projects that will improve water quality discharges to Apalachicola Bay.
+The District continues to provide technical assistance in the ongoing legal case between the states of Florida and Georgia over interstate freshwater allocation in the ACF river basin.
+The District also continues intergovernmental cooperation with the Governor's Office; state agencies such as FDACS, DEP, and the Florida Fish and Wildlife Conservation Commission (FWC); regional stakeholders; and with local governments to plan and coordinate on projects to improve water quality in Apalachicola Bay.

-- Water Quality and Flow Monitoring To monitor water quality and measure spring flow to ensure the health of the ACF River Basin resources. - Water Use Permitting Regulation of ground and surface waters is a tool for preventing impacts to spring systems, rivers, lakes, wetlands, water supplies, and other water systems.
+- Water Quality and Flow Monitoring To monitor water quality and measure spring flow to ensure the health of the ACF River Basin resources. - Water Use Permitting Regulation of ground and surface waters is a tool for preventing impacts to spring systems, rivers, lakes, wetlands, and ground and surface water resources.
 Reservations of water have been established by rule for the Apalachicola and Chipola rivers.